 If you haven’t done either of those then finding the right place to buy tickets on the secondary market is tough, we recommend going to sites like the NFL Ticket Exchange on Ticketmaster, Superseats, or Vivid Seats for some of the best prices on tickets.
 But before you buy the first tickets you see, it might be a good thing to look at the final prices of all your options side by side so you can make sure you are getting the best deal for your money.
 I’m sure you already know it’s going to expensive so it’s just a matter of finding the tickets that you would be willing to get.

 Once you’ve got your tickets – you have to do one of the most important things: plan your trip.
 Especially if you are coming from out of town.
 There are multiple things you’ll need to check out when planning for your weekend.
-There are hotel accommodation to look at, flights into the Houston, parking at the Stadium, and transportation to and from the airport, to your hotel, and to the venue.
+There are hotel accommodation to look at, flights into Minneapolis, parking at the Stadium, and transportation to and from the airport, to your hotel, and to the venue.

-- Transportation: If you don’t have a car to take you to the game there is the Metro rail and bus system and there is always the option of taking a taxi or an Uber.
+- Transportation: If you don’t have a car to take you to the game there is the Metro and bus system and there is always the option of taking a taxi or an Uber.

-The hype is set, so ready yourself for an insane weekend in Houston, and be sure to make the most out of your stay.
+The hype is set, so ready yourself for an insane weekend, and be sure to make the most out of your stay.
 We know that a lot of details come into play when planning your trip and we’ve only highlighted just a few of the more important details, it’s your trip.
 The sky’s the limit.
 If you have any questions for us please email us at email@example.com.